kubernetes/enhancements/keps/sig-autoscaling/5030-attach-limit-autoscaler/README.md

 ### Risks and Mitigations

-While, changes into both CAS and scheduler can happen behind same featuregate that is being proposed in this enhancement, we propose delaying defaule enablement of scheduler change that prevents scheduling of pods to a node that doesn't have CSI driver installed until a release when Cluster-AutoScaler(CAS) changes have been GAed and meet N-3 version skew critirea.
+While, changes into both CAS and scheduler can happen behind same featuregate that is being proposed in this enhancement, we propose delaying default enablement of scheduler change that prevents scheduling of pods to a node that doesn't have CSI driver installed until a release when Cluster-AutoScaler(CAS) changes have been GAed and meet N-3 version skew critirea.
 See - version skew section for more information.